Ndidi returns from injury to help Leicester City beat West Ham United | Goal.com

 Apart from committing three fouls, Ndidi made one interception, one tackle, 52 touches plus an impressive 81 % passing accuracy to account for his 56 minutes in action.

-His compatriot Kelechi Iheanacho replaced Jamie Vardy in the first half to Perez for his second goal.
+His compatriot Kelechi Iheanacho replaced Jamie Vardy in the first half.
+He won a penalty late on which Perez converted for his second goal.

 .@Vardy7 can't continue and comes off for @67Kelechi.— Leicester City (@LCFC) January 22, 2020